csierr/csierr.github.io/_pages/about.md

 ## Experience and Interests

-I currently work as a Software Engineer at the Laboratory of Cyber-Physical Systems (Pontifical Catholic University of Chile), where I focus on research and development of AI-powered software solutions—particularly applications involving real-time interaction.
+I currently work as a Development Engineer at the Laboratory of Cyber-Physical Systems (Pontifical Catholic University of Chile), where I focus on research and development of AI-powered software solutions—particularly applications involving real-time interaction.

 Previously, I worked at Infosys as an AI Engineering Intern, where I designed a multi-agent system for Text-to-SQL translation using LangChain and LangGraph, enabling natural language queries to be processed and executed on databases.